Start the week before your trip to avoid lingering anxiety and last-minute errands.

-Bring a water bottle
+Bring a water bottle.

-Bring portable snacks (jerky/protein bar)
+Bring portable snacks like protein or jerky.

-Pack Vitamins
+Pack vitamins.

 Air Travel